litvakle/Investments/README.md

 ##### Scenarios (acceptance criteria)

 > Given the user adding a new transaction
+When the user enters 'Quantity' and 'Price'
+The system calculates 'Sum'

+> Given the user adding a new transaction
+When the user enters 'Sum'
+The system calculates 'Price'

+> Given the user adding a new transaction
 When the user tap 'Save'
 The system checks the correcthness of all fields